-As the only cemetery in town for a 34-year period, the Oakland Cemetery has a great cross section of the city's populace over the years.
-More than 48,000 Atlantans are buried here, including legends like golfer Bobby Jones and author Margaret Mitchell.
-The Confederate Memorial section has some of the most impressive memorials and carvings of the whole cemetery, while Potter's Field has only one monument for the thousands of poor people who couldn't afford private burial plots.
+Situated less than 2 miles southeast of downtown Atlanta and spanning 48 acres, Oakland Cemetery stands as a testament to the city's role in the Civil War and the civil rights movement.
+Among its winding paths, trees and flower shrubs, you'll find elaborate mausoleums, intricate sculptures and an impressive collection of art and architecture.
+Amidst the 70,000 graves, you'll spot some well-known Atlantans, including legends like golfer Bobby Jones and author Margaret Mitchell.
+The Confederate Memorial section has some of the most impressive memorials and carvings of the whole cemetery, while Potter's Field has only one monument for the thousands of people who couldn't afford private burial plots.

 You are welcome to explore the grounds on your own, although many recent visitors recommended joining a guided tour.
 If you do decide to venture out on your own, previous travelers suggested buying a map from the Visitors Center and Museum Shop for $5 or downloading a free self-guided tour from Google or Apple's app store.
 To add to the ambiance, consider arriving in October when the cemetery offers Halloween-themed ghost tours.

 Oakland Cemetery's grounds are free and open year-round from dawn until dusk.
 Guided walking tours are available on most Saturdays and Sundays: Tickets for adults cost $12, while children between 6 and 17, students and seniors pay $6.